Brighton’s most iconic attraction

 Getting in people’s eye-lines

-We created highly engaging social content around two main themes: Brighton’s Best Views and the BA i360 Nyetimber Sky Bar – one of the UK’s most unique.
+We created highly engaging social content around two main themes: Brighton’s Best Views and the Brighton i360 Nyetimber Sky Bar – one of the UK’s most unique.
 We served high-impact ads through social channels and display to grow reach and engage audiences.
 And by creating lookalike audiences and retargeting, we generated sales from users who had previously engaged but not bought.

 Paid search through Google and Bing was key to converting all audiences.
 We used both to target based on search intent, allowing us to capture day-trippers in their ‘early-consideration phase’, as well as those in Brighton looking for things to do.
 The PPC performed excellently throughout the campaign, achieved a very high CVR, and contributed to 85% of ticket sales for the digital advertising campaign.